manuelcasanova/mapbox_practice/README.md

 RIGHT MAIN: TOP: Following (order by how many rides) BELOW: Not following (order by how many rides)

+Show notifications above everything else on the right if open them

 DONE

+Ride messages only if user joined ride

+Message notifications

 Follow request notifications.
 Show in General Notifications